EvriposRobotics/GSG_SmartiecarV2-Germany-Smart_Riders_25-30/README.md

  we use a 3000 mAh lipo,as the Raspberry Pi is very Power-hungry when doeing image processing.
 The on/off switch is connectetet directly to the output of the Lipo Behind the switch,we disstribute the power to 2 step-down and one step-up converters .

 The step-up converter produces 12V for our motor driver.
 The two step-downs both produce 5V,one is used for the controllers ( Raspberry  Pi and Arduino ), the other for the steering servo and lights.
  See circuit diagram for details on connections.

- we use a 3000 mAh lipo,as the Raspberry Pi is very Power-hungry when doeing linage proussuns.